PayPal’s Shift to Cryptocurrencies: A New Era for Crypto Payments

 Unless PayPal adds a withdrawal function (which doesn’t seem to be the case so far), we have no reason to believe that Bitcoin will have any means of escaping PayPal’s ecosystem.
 Once a Bitcoin is part of the PayPal network (the Bitcoin black hole), it will effectively reduce the tradable supply on the exchanges.

-NOWPayments enables accepting crypto payments online including e-commerce and social media websites.
+NOWPayments enables businesses and merchants to accept crypto payments on e-commerce sites, social media platforms, and through other online channels, offering over 350 cryptocurrencies with low fees and no custody risks.
 One of the best things with NOWPayments is that it doesn’t hold or store your funds (a black hole) in any way.
-It supports more than 50 cryptocurrencies and offers low transaction fees.

 In addition to zero chargebacks, instant payments, lowest fees, and personal account manager, NOWPayments handles all Bitcoin crypto payments using four simple steps: